Clay 3D printer selection and guide

 Clay or ceramic?

-Ceramic printing encompasses a broader range of additive manufacturing technologies beyond extrusion of clay pastes.
+Ceramic printing encompasses a broader range of additive manufacturing technologies beyond the extrusion of clay pastes.
 These technologies include binder jetting, photopolymerization, and powder sintering, which can be used to make high-value items like patient-specific medical implants.

 Read our guide to ceramic 3D printing and 3D printers to learn more.